Best Black Friday headphone deals - today's live offers on Bose, Apple & more

 JVC HA-ETR40 in-ears – £35 down to £32.30 at Amazon

 Not a massive discount, but the JVC headphones are already a cheaper option.
-Update: These have sold out, but we’ll update you when they restock.
+Update: These were sold out but now available from different sellers from £37.

 Over-Ear